asmashaikh-ui/Final-Second-Semester-OOP-Project-/README.md

 # Conclusion

-This project was really good learning experience for me.
-I learned how real Java applications are structured using OOP concepts and database connectivity.
-I also learned project management during this semester project.
+This project was really good learning experience for us.
+We learned how real Java applications are structured using OOP concepts and database connectivity.
+We also learned project management during this semester project.